ossf/osv-schema/docs/schema.md

 is a single affected version in whatever version syntax is used by the given package ecosystem.

+When there is no well-defined packaging ecosystem specified, (notably as for general C/C++ libraries, where there are only GIT commit ranges), this version format cannot be relied upon to conform to any particular syntax (e.g. they could be the upstream Git version tags derived from these GIT commit ranges, which is what [OSV.dev](https://osv.dev/) populates this field with).
+In this situation, the GIT commit ranges in [`affected[].ranges`](#affectedranges-field) should be used to match vulnerabilities by Git commit hashes.

 ### affected[].ranges[] field

 The `affected` object's `ranges` field is a JSON array of objects describing the